Neamar/DUCK/rosa_on_himself.md

 <hr />

-<P> I've decided I'll redraw those central battleships when
-Gladstone reprints this chapter.
+I've decided I'll redraw those central battleships when Gladstone reprints this chapter.
 I have lotsa time since they won't get close to it until August 1995!
 The battleships were drawn with great pains to make them accurate to 1902, and I was happy to see the